 Strong Earning Potential and Career Growth

 As nearly all job fields and employers are seeking to cut costs now more than ever, the United States Bureau of Labor Statistics has revealed that the employment rate of certified paralegals is steadily growing faster than the average for other occupations.
-The Bureau estimates that the job market for paralegals will expand approximately 22% between 2006 and 2016.
+The Bureau estimates that the job market for paralegals will expand by approximately 22% between 2006 and 2016.

 As a paralegal continues in his or her profession, experts have discovered that the average paralegal’s salary will rise to the mid $60,000 range.
 In evaluating 2007’s paralegal statistics and data alone, economists discovered that the average salary for a paralegal in the United States rose by nearly 3.7 percent, resulting in an annual average salary of nearly $53,000.
+Since then, the top end has risen to $80,000 to $100,000.

 Required Paralegal Training and Education

 To achieve paralegal certification, most paralegals are required to complete specific degree requirements.
-Most paralegals today become certified through a community college associate degree program, which is generally comprised of legal study courses totaling in 30 credits.
+Most paralegals today become certified through a community college associate degree program, which is generally comprised of legal study courses totaling 30 credits.
 As most college students take a minimum of 12 credits to be considered “full time students,” many can complete the program in less than one and a half years.

 Notable Programs: Southwest Tennessee Community College

-When engaging a community college paralegal program, most community colleges provide students with an array of focus area options.
+When engaging in a community college paralegal program, most community colleges provide students with an array of focus area options.
 For example, students attending Southwest Tennessee Community College are provided with four different concentration choices: real estate, corporate and banking, litigation, and general practice.

-By starting their paralegal career at a community college, students have the freedom to choose between entering into the job force and continuing to earn an additional degree.
+By starting their paralegal career at a community college, students have the freedom to choose between entering the job force and continuing to earn an additional degree.
 With either option, the job market is stable and growing for paralegals, making this professional an excellent recession-proof choice.